koush/AnyKernel/README.md

 __do.modules=1__ will push the contents of the module directory to the same location relative to root (/) and apply 644 permissions.

-__do.cleanup=0__ will keep the zip from removing it's working directory in /tmp/anykernel - this can be useful if trying to debug in adb shell whether the patches worked correctly.
+__do.cleanup=0__ will keep the zip from removing it's working directory in /tmp/anykernel (by default) - this can be useful if trying to debug in adb shell whether the patches worked correctly.

-__do.cleanuponabort=0__ will keep the zip from removing it's working directory in /tmp/anykernel in case of installation abort.
+__do.cleanuponabort=0__ will keep the zip from removing it's working directory in /tmp/anykernel (by default) in case of installation abort.

 __supported.versions=__ will match against ro.build.version.release from the current ROM's build.prop.
 It can be set to a list or range.
-As a list, e.g. `7.1.2` or `8.1.0, 9` it will look for exact matches, as a range, e.g. `7.1.2 - 9` it will check to make sure the current version falls within those limits.
+As a list of one or more entries, e.g. `7.1.2` or `8.1.0, 9` it will look for exact matches, as a range, e.g. `7.1.2 - 9` it will check to make sure the current version falls within those limits.
 Whitespace optional, and supplied version values should be in the same number format they are in the build.prop value for that Android version.

 `block=auto` instead of a direct block filepath enables detection of the device boot partition for use with broad, device non-specific zips.
 Also accepts specifically `boot` or `recovery`.